andrewcccc/andrewcccc.github.io/internship.md

   </tr>
 </table>

-**Note: ** The oral prosthesis prototype deformed slightly when the 300N force applied.
-Overall, the FEA simulation results demonstrated that the support system could handle the vertical applied force (0-300N) and horizontal applied force (0-50N).
+**Note:** The oral prosthesis prototype began to deform when the 300N force was applied.
+Overall, the FEA simulation results demonstrated that the support system could handle the vertical force (0-300N) and the horizontal force (0-50N).